Find Affordable College Courses

 253 Yearly Graduations

-The 3rd most popular school in the country for health professions and related clinical sciences majors who are seeking their bachelor's degree is Grand Valley State University.
+Grand Valley State University comes in at #3 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 23,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,900 per year, while in-state graduate students, on average, pay $17,904 per year.
-During the 2020-2021 academic year, 253 people received their bachelor's degree in health professions and related clinical sciences from GVSU.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $14,978 per year, while in-state graduate students, on average, pay $19,364 per year.
+During the most recent year for which we have data, 253 people received their bachelor's degree in other health professions and related clinical sciences from GVSU.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #4